Threaded Rod For Custom Bolts

 Not All-Thread Is The Same

 Typical lengths are 36″, 48″ or 72″.
-I’ve also purchased it in 120″ lengths.
+I have also purchased it in 120″ lengths (10 feet).
 Or, the Metric standard is one meter, and two.
-You can probably find longer, but I haven’t looked.
+You can probably find longer, but I have never had the need to look for it.

 Easily Cutting Threaded Rod